Best Handgun Ammo for Self-Defense in Common Calibers

 Honorable Mention

 Fiocchi 38 grain CPHP ammo offers shooters similar ballistics for a similar price as Aguila.
-If you discover that your gun doesn't like the Aguila, test these out.
+If you discover your gun doesn’t like the higher-end ammo, test some of these rounds out.

 How to Choose the Best Round for Self-Defense